 7. Sunflower Oil

-One more kind of vegetable oil which can be used as a peanut oil substitute is sunflower oil.
+Another alternative for peanut oil is sunflower oil.
 As the name suggests, this oil comes from the extraction process of sunflower seeds.
-The oil is commonly used in food as frying oil and a cosmetic formulation as its smoke point is about 450degree F, and it is a rich source of vitamin E.
+The oil is commonly used in food as frying oil and a cosmetic formulation as its smoke point is about 450 degree F, and it is a rich source of vitamin E.

 - Lowering cholesterol levels